Thoughts about potentials with finite-band spectrum and finite-dimensional reductions of integrable systems: Conclusion and outlook

 \subsection{Acknowledgement.}

-V.M. thanks the DFG (projects 455806247 and 529233771), and the ARC (Discovery Programme DP210100951) for their support.
+A.\,K. was supported by the Ministry of Science and Higher Education of the Republic of Kazakhstan (grant No. AP23483476).
+V.\,M. thanks the DFG (projects 455806247 and 529233771), and the ARC (Discovery Programme DP210100951) for their support.
 A part of the work was done during the preworkshop and workshop on Nijenhuis Geometry and Integrable Systems at La Trobe University and the Matrix Institute.
 The participation of A.K. and V.M. at the workshop was supported by the Simons Foundation, and the participation of A.K. at the preworkshop was partially supported by the ARC Discovery Programme DP210100951.
 We thank A. Bolsinov, H. Dullin and K. Sch\"obel for useful discussions.
 The circle of questions which lead to this note, see \cite[\S 2.4]{problist}, was motivated by discussions of V.M. with H. Dullin at the Sydney Mathematics Research Institute.
 V. M. thanks the Sydney Mathematics Research Institute for hospitality and for partial financial support during his visits in 2023 and 2024.
-We are very grateful to A. Bolsinov for his careful reading of the almost final version of the manuscript and finding misprints.
+We are very grateful to A. Bolsinov for his careful reading of the almost final version of the manuscript and finding misprints, and for the anonymous referee for his suggestions.